valzi/light-transmuter/content/posts/4weeks1.md

 [4 weeks ago](https://light-transmuter.netlify.com/posts/4weeks/):

-This is my wife, Emily.
+This is my wife.
 This is one of the flattest images I've been vaguely happy with.
 The background on the right would probably be better if I made it as white as the background to the left.
 I didn't.
 Maybe later.

+February 14, 2019.

 *Ricoh GR 2.
 18mm.
 ISO 3200.
 1/200s. f/2.8.
 Natural light.*